 8. Hair Stylist

 Whether you need a haircut, a perm, some hair rebonding, or even hair colouring, you can trust that a hairstylist can do it.
 They’ve mastered and learned how to balance both since and art to do hair makeovers.
-Aside from “doing” the hair, they’re also responsible for determining what types of hair products to use depending on the hair type of their customers.
+Aside from “doing” the hair, they’re also responsible for determining what types of hair products to use on each hair type depending on their customers needs.

 Although some of them also do freelance or work for celebrities along with stylists and makeup artists, a majority of hairstylists work in a salon.